monoira/.dotfiles/README.md

   gnome desktop environment installed
 - Bash (Already preinstalled on Debian based distributions)
 - Git

-## Why are you not using GNU/stow

-I don't like stow.
-I will symlink configs myself
+- Stow

-## What this script does
+## What will all of this do?

 - Downloads useful and necessary apt and snap packages
 - Downloads nerd font: Hack nerd font